Secure CheckoutPersonal information is secured with SSL technology.

 - Discusses how to achieve inherent physical security using a scientific approach

 - Explores how to take adequate add-on physical security measures

-- Demonstrates how to optimize security decisions from an economic perspective
+- Demonstrates how to optimize security decisions using security models and approaches

 Academics and students in the field of physical security (and safety); security (and safety) scientists and security engineers; chemical engineers; security (and safety) managers from chemical companies (including process and oil & gas), pharmaceutical companies, the nuclear industry, and hazmat transportation; engaged citizens

 2. History of terrorist attacks to Critical infrastructures involving hazardous materials

 5. Physical security measures

 6.1.
 Existing security risk assessment approaches (TA, VA, SVA)

 6.2.
 Innovative security risk assessment approaches (BN, GT, Petri-networks)

 7.1.
 Costs of security measures